raspberrypilearning/octapi-public-key-cryptography/en/step_4.md

 --- /collapse ---

-Here is a simplified version of how public key cryptograph can work, using a system called the [Diffie-Hellman key exchange](https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange){:target="_blank"}
+Here is a simplified version of how public key (asymmetric) cryptography can work, using a system called the [Diffie-Hellman key exchange](https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange){:target="_blank"}

 - Alice and Bob agree to use a public key cryptographic system.
-They decide on a public key which consits of two numbers; a large prime number `p` and another [smaller number](https://en.wikipedia.org/wiki/Primitive_root_modulo_n){:target="_blank"} `g`.
+They decide on a public key which consists of two numbers; a large prime number `p` and another [smaller number](https://en.wikipedia.org/wiki/Primitive_root_modulo_n){:target="_blank"} `g`.

 - `p` and `g` can be shared publicly.
-A *bad actor* Eve, could know these numbers, and still not be able to decrypt Alice's and Bob's conversations.
+Alice can choose them and just send them to Bob without worrying about who can see them.
+An *eavesdropper* Eve, could know these numbers, and still not be able to decrypt Alice's and Bob's conversations.

 - Let's say that Alice and Bob agree that `p` is 23 and `g` is 5.
 In reality `p` would be a much larger prime number, but to keep things simple, we'll work with smaller numbers.